Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Experiments

 \subsection{Implementation}

-We implement the different neural network architectures studied in TensorFlow \cite{tensorflow} with the TensorLayer library~\cite{tensorlayer}.
-We train all models on a computing cluster equipped with 1-2 NVIDIA TITAN X and Tesla K40M GPUs for approximately 10 days and perform early-stop based on the validation error.
-For training, we use the Adam optimization algorithm \cite{kingma2015adam}, which is based on stochastic gradient descent.
+We implement the different neural network architectures studied in TensorFlow version 1.4.0 \cite{tensorflow} with the TensorLayer version 1.6.7 library~\cite{tensorlayer}.
+We train all models using a batch size of 100, on average for 136 epochs, each with 10,600 iterations, using the Adam optimization algorithm \cite{kingma2015adam}, which is based on stochastic gradient descent.
 With this we seek to minimize the standard cross-entropy loss function between true labels and the outputs produced by the deep neural networks.
-To maintain consistency, we test all models using an NVIDIA TITAN X GPU when evaluating their computation efficiency.
+Training is performed for approximately 10 days (with early-stop based on the validation error) on a computing cluster with 18 nodes, each equipped with two Intel Xeon E5-2620 processors (24 logical cores) clocked at 2.1 GHz, 64 GB of RAM and a mix of multiple NVIDIA TITAN X and Tesla K40M GPUs, each with 12GB of memory.
+To maintain consistency when evaluating their computation efficiency, we test all models using a workstation equipped with an Intel Xeon W-2125 CPU clocked at 2.66 GHz, 32GB of RAM, and an NVIDIA TITAN X GPU.